bstnbuck/VShred/README.md

 ## What it is and how to use it
 VShred is a simple tool to safely delete files and entire directories.
 The installed removal tools in Windows and Linux (e.g. rm) only delete the connection to the OS, but not the content.
 This tool writes a random content to the file and that several times.
-After that the file is deleted.
-After that, the file can no longer be reconstructed.
+After that the file is deleted and the file can no longer be reconstructed.

 > Attention, since V is in an early stage, the memory consumption should be monitored.